Rachel Campos-Duffy: The Real World: San Francisco

 Campos was cast on The Real World: San Francisco in January 1994, and lived in the house on Russian Hill in San Francisco with her six housemates from February 12 to June 19.
 The season premiered on July 6, 1994.

 Although the castmates were informed ahead of time that they would be living with someone who was HIV-positive, they were not informed which housemate it would be.
 On the cast's first night in the house, Campos’ housemate, AIDS educator Pedro Zamora, informed the housemates that he had AIDS by showing them his scrapbook of his career as an HIV educator.
-Campos felt uncomfortable and initially distanced herself from Zamora, stating that she wanted to know how his health status would affect her.
-However, she said nothing to the other housemates for fear of appearing homophobic.
-Although Zamora took this as an act of rejection on her part, the two eventually became friends, with Zamora traveling to Arizona with Campos to visit her family.
+Although Campos initially felt uncomfortable and distanced herself from Zamora out of health concerns, the two eventually became friends, with Zamora traveling to Arizona with Campos to visit her family.
 During her time on the series, she had both a romantic relationship and tumultuous friendship with housemate David "Puck" Rainey.
 Fellow cast member Judd Winick attributed this attraction on her part to her taste for rebellious men, or "bad boys".
 Campos conceded this, and admitted that she was sometimes an initial bad judge of character, and too trusting.
 Campos' friendship with Rainey eventually dissolved, as did Rainey's friendship with the rest of the cast, resulting in his eviction.
-Campos subsequently became best friends with Rainey's replacement, Joanna Rhodes, and the two of them were referred to by Winick as "high maintenance twins".
+Campos subsequently became best friends with Rainey's replacement, Joanna Rhodes, and the two of them were referred to by Winick as "high maintenance twins."

-On the show and in MTV's promotional materials for the show, Campos was depicted as a passionate Republican, whose heroes included Jack Kemp, and as a Catholic, though she conceded her strict religious upbringing fostered within her a rebellious streak that sometimes brought her into conflict with her parents.
+On the show and in MTV's promotional materials for the show, Campos was depicted as a passionate Republican, whose heroes included Jack Kemp, and as a Roman Catholic, though she conceded her strict religious upbringing fostered within her a rebellious streak that sometimes brought her into conflict with her parents.
 Her political viewpoints led to conflict with her housemates on more than one occasion, as when Mohammed Bilal ridiculed the Republican housing ideas that she expressed in Episode 3.
-In Episode 18, after Campos invited her housemates to a College Republicans function, self-described liberal Winick opined that the speakers at the function were sexist, homophobic, and racist, a view which Campos objected to as unfair.

 In 1998 Campos taped Road Rules: All Stars, along with alumni of other past Real World seasons, such as Sean Duffy of the Real World: Boston cast, whom she would later marry.

 Campos-Duffy was one of ten Real World alumni who starred in the 2003 film The Wedding Video, a Real World parody centered on the wedding of first season alumnus Norman Korpi.